szTheory/metapresenter.com/README.md

 - Add explanatory paragraphs next to each step on instructions section
 - Instructions section two-column styling for lg/xl screens
 - Point the "Learn More" anchors from the instructions section to relevant parts of /readme
-- Add simple full-text search to README with LunrJS